16 Plants That Clean Indoor Air

 The good news is that most common plant problems are easily fixable.

-Let’s dive into some common mistakes people make when caring for indoor plants and how you can avoid them.
+Let’s look at some common mistakes people make when caring for indoor plants and how you can avoid them.

 Overwatering